How to start a cleaning business in California

 Specialized cleaning service permits in California

+If you offer niche services like carpet cleaning or biohazard cleanup, you may need additional licenses or permits.
 Cleaners who specialize in services like carpet cleaning, pressure washing, upholstery cleaning, and similar services may need to obtain a contractor’s license specific to their type of business where they operate.
-This special service license or permit can be acquired through entities like the Contractors State License Board or the County License Board.
+You can get this special service license or permit through entities like the Contractors State License Board or the County License Board.

 Here are a few specialized cleaning businesses that will require local permits: